Z-702/TractoMFormer/README.md

-## MViT Classification with DGCNN-based Embedding Images
+## MViT Classification with DTractoEmbedding Images

 This code uses MViT for DGCNN-based embedding image classification.